 Tips for Staying in Miami

-Tip 1: Traveling Around Miami Takes Time
+Traveling Around Miami Takes Time

 It may look close on the map, but as with any big city, it takes time (and if taking a taxi, money) getting from neighborhood to neighborhood.
 Keep this in mind when deciding where to stay in Miami, taking careful consideration of what exactly you want to do while you’re here.

-Tip 2: Saving Money While Staying in Miami
+Saving Money While Staying in Miami

 A night out on the town in Miami is not cheap by any stretch of the imagination.
 You can save cash by taking advantage of Happy Hour specials – many bars and restaurants along Ocean Drive in South Beach have stellar deals before the sun goes down.
 Better yet, stay in a hotel with complimentary drinks and a complimentary breakfast in the morning.

-Tip 3: Touch Up on Your Spanish Before Staying in Miami
+Touch Up on Your Spanish Before Staying in Miami

 With the largest Latin American population in the United States, just about everyone in Miami speaks Spanish, particularly outside the tourist hubs.
 If visiting, it’s not a bad idea to touch up on Spanish greetings, pleasantries, and ordering food, at the very least.
 Although, never assume someone doesn’t speak English as it may be deemed offensive.

-Answers to FAQs About Miami
+FAQs About Where to Stay in Miami

 Is Miami Beach or South Beach better?